Michael Monaghan: Manly-Warringah Sea Eagles

 He played in the 2007 NRL grand final defeat against the Melbourne Storm.
+This title was later stripped due to the Melbourne Storm salary cap breach.

 Warrington Wolves

 The 27-year-old joined Manly teammate Chris Hicks in moving to Warrington Wolves for 2008's Super League XIII.

 In March 2009 rumours emerged linking him with his former club Canberra and playing alongside brother Joel Monaghan again.

-Monaghan played for Warrington in the 2009 and 2010 Challenge Cup Final victories over Huddersfield Giants and Leeds respectively, winning the Lance Todd Trophy for his Man-of-Match performance in 2009.
+Monaghan played for Warrington in the 2009 and 2010 Challenge Cup Final victories over Huddersfield and Leeds respectively, winning the Lance Todd Trophy for his Man-of-Match performance in 2009.

-He played in the 2010 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.
+Monaghan played in the 2010 Challenge Cup Final victory over Leeds at Wembley Stadium.

-He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

-He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.
+Monaghan played in the 2012 Challenge Cup Final victory over Leeds at Wembley Stadium.
+He also played in the 2012 Super League Grand Final against Leeds at Old Trafford.

-He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.
+Monaghan played in the 2013 Super League Grand Final defeat against Wigan at Old Trafford.

 In May 2014, Monaghan announced he would be retiring at the end of the season.